 Our Fiber Sheep

-After 2022 we no longer are breeding high-percentage East Friesians.
+We are no longer are breeding high-percentage East Friesians.
 For more about the history of our dairy sheep this page tells the story of our much-loved dairy sheep, and the wonderful people and dogs who care for all of our sheep.